-Who designed the original 13-star American flag?
+Who created the original American flag?

 Betsy Ross was never credited with the creation of the flag at any point during her lifetime.
 In fact, it wasn't until nearly a century later, in 1870—two decades after her death, by the way—that anyone thought to give her credit.
 William J. Canby presented a paper on the matter to the Historical Society of Pennsylvania, and Ross was quickly established in American legend as the creator of the flag.
 (Not for nothing: Canby was Ross' grandson.)

-Wrong Answer: Burned at the stake.
+Incorrect: Burned at the stake

-Correct Answer: Hanged at the gallows.
+Correct: Hanged at the gallows

 If you thought that burning witches at the stake was a part of the Salem witch trials, then you'd be wrong.
 While those who were persecuted did suffer horrible fates, they either died by hanging—like the 19 people who met their sad end on Gallows Hill—or, in the case of Giles Corey, were pressed to death with large stones.
-(Corey’s case is the only recorded death by pressing in U.S. history.
-The death was dramatized in The Crucible, Arthur Miller’s seminal 1953 play.)
-Still more died in jail while waiting for their trials, which likely would have led to the the gallows like those who came before.

-What happened when Pocahontas met John Smith?
+What happened after Pocahontas met John Smith?

-Wrong Answer: They fell in love and lived happily ever after.
+Incorrect: They fell in love and lived happily ever after.